 -Read up on Fermentation Basics to avoid making a mistake with this very special crop.

--I used whey as my starter, but you could also use sauerkraut juice or a purchased starter.
-This is really just an insurance policy to make sure that the ferment goes well.
+-I usually use kefir whey as my starter, but you could also use sauerkraut juice or a purchased starter.
+This is really just an insurance policy to make sure that the ferment goes well, as it is possible to ferment without a starter.

 -These are delicious on pasta, with a nicoise or on their own.